-Rather than looking at adult research studies to figure out how kids should be treated, we are doing our own pediatric research in many areas.
+Rather than looking at adult research studies to figure out how kids should be treated, at Seattle Children's Hospital we do our own pediatric research in many areas.

 Through Seattle Children's growing research program, we are discovering better ways to care for children before, during and after surgery.
 We are committed to bringing the new knowledge we gain from research to the bedside - so that our region's children receive the treatments and procedures that have the very best outcomes.

 Help us answer questions about childhood health and illness, and help other children in the future.
 Learn more.

 Here's a sampling of our current research projects:

 Gastroesophageal reflux is not well understood, so the true effectiveness of doing surgery to treat this disease is not clear.
 Our research is beginning to uncover the issues so that, as physicians and parents, we can make more informed choices regarding the care of our children that will lead to better outcomes for kids in the future.